 Hanami Dango (or Sanshoku Dango) is a traditional Japanese rice flour dessert which is particularly enjoyed during the custom tradition of flower viewing (Hanami) each year.

 This sweet rice dumpling delicacy is formed into three small balls in different colors, skewered together in the centre with a bamboo stick.
+Dango is commonly served with green tea.

 Origin & Cultural Significance